Knee cartilage damage

 Arthritis is a common cause of knee cartilage damage.
 There are two main types of arthritis:

-- rheumatoid arthritis – an inflammatory disease causing swelling and stiffness in your joints, which can damage the bones and cartilage.
+- inflammatory arthritis, including rheumatoid arthritis – an inflammatory disease-causing swelling and stiffness in your joints, which can damage the bones and cartilage

 The symptoms of knee cartilage damage are similar to other common knee injuries:

-- joint pain – this may continue even when resting and worsen when you put weight on the joint.
-J oint pain – this may continue even when resting and worsen when you put weight on the joint
+- joint pain – this may continue even when resting and worsen when you put weight on the joint

 - swelling – this may not develop for a few hours or days